jheerman/Satchmobile-Demo/README.md

 Satchmobile
 ===============================

-Satchmo [1] is a free, open source, online store built on Django[2].
-Satchmobile [3] is a native mobile application that interfaces with RESTful web services[4] running on top of your Satchmo e-commerce site.
-Satchmobile provides your customers with a native mobile interface to browse your Satchmo online catalog.
+Satchmo [1] is a free, open source, online store built with Django[2].
+Satchmobile [3] is a native mobile application for Android and iOS devices that interfaces with RESTful web services[4] running on top of your Satchmo e-commerce site.
+Satchmobile provides your customers with a native mobile experience while browsing your Satchmo online catalog.

 How this Demo Works
 ===============================